 When was the first computer invented?

-The word "computer" was first recorded as being used in 1613 and was originally was used to describe a person who performed calculations or computations.
-The definition of a computer remained the same until the end of the 19th century when it began referring to a machine that performed calculations.
+The word "computer" was first used in 1613 in the book The Yong Mans Gleanings by Richard Braithwaite and originally described a human who performed calculations or computations.
+The definition of a computer remained the same until the end of the 19th century, when the industrial revolution gave rise to mechanical machines whose primary purpose was calculating.

 First mechanical computer or automatic computing engine concept

-In 1822, Charles Babbage purposed and began developing the Difference Engine, considered to be the first automatic computing engine that was capable of computing several sets of numbers and making a hard copies of the results.
-Unfortunately, because of funding he was never able to complete a full-scale functional version of this machine.
-In June of 1991, the London Science Museum completed the Difference Engine No 2 for the bicentennial year of Babbage's birth and later completed the printing mechanism in 2000.
+In 1822, Charles Babbage conceptualized and began developing the Difference Engine, which is considered the first automatic computing machine that could approximate polynomials.
+The Difference Engine was capable of computing several sets of numbers and making hard copies of the results.
+Babbage received some help with the development of the Difference Engine from Ada Lovelace, considered to be the first computer programmer for her work.
+Unfortunately, because of funding, Babbage was never able to complete a full-scale functional version of this machine.
+In June 1991, the London Science Museum completed the Difference Engine No 2 for the bicentennial year of Babbage's birth and later completed the printing mechanism in 2000.

-Later, in 1837 Charles Babbage proposed the first general mechanical computer, the Analytical Engine.
-The Analytical Engine contained an Arithmetic Logic Unit (ALU), basic flow control, and integrated memory and is the first general-purpose computer concept.
-Unfortunately, because of funding issues this computer was also never built while Charles Babbage's was alive.
-In 1910, Henry Babbage, Charles Babbage's youngest son was able to complete a portion of this machine and was able to perform basic calculations.
+In 1837, Charles Babbage proposed the first general mechanical computer, the Analytical Engine.
+The Analytical Engine contained an ALU (Arithmetic Logic Unit), basic flow control, punch cards (inspired by the Jacquard Loom), and integrated memory.
+It is the first general-purpose computer concept that could be used for many things and not only one particular computation.
+Unfortunately, because of funding issues, this computer was also never built while Charles Babbage was alive.
+In 1910, Henry Babbage, Charles Babbage's youngest son, was able to complete a portion of this machine and perform basic calculations.

 First programmable computer

-The Z1, originally created by Germany's Konrad Zuse in his parents living room in 1936 to 1938 and is considered to be the first electro-mechanical binary programmable (modern) computer and really the first functional computer.
+The Z1 was created by German Konrad Zuse in his parents' living room between 1936 and 1938.
+It is considered to be the first electromechanical binary programmable computer and the first functional modern computer.

 The first electric programmable computer

-The Colossus was the first electric programmable computer and was developed by Tommy Flowers and first demonstrated in December 1943.
+The Colossus was the first electric programmable computer, developed by Tommy Flowers, and was first demonstrated in December 1943.
 The Colossus was created to help the British code breakers read encrypted German messages.

 The first digital computer

 The ENIAC was invented by J. Presper Eckert and John Mauchly at the University of Pennsylvania and began construction in 1943 and was not completed until 1946.
 It occupied about 1,800 square feet and used about 18,000 vacuum tubes, weighing almost 50 tons.
-Although the Judge ruled that the ABC computer was the first digital computer, many still consider the ENIAC to be the first digital computer because it was fully functional.
+Although a judge later ruled the ABC computer was the first digital computer, many still consider the ENIAC to be the first digital computer because it was fully functional.

 The first stored program computer